Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

-\paragraph{Choice of the Prior.} A common difficulty in learning with PAC-Bayesian bounds is the choice of the prior distribution, as it heavily influences the performance of the learned models and the generalization bound \citep{C2004, Dziugaite_Hsu_Gharbieh_Arpino_Roy_2021, PRSS2021}.
+A common difficulty in learning with PAC-Bayesian bounds is the choice of the prior distribution, as it heavily influences the performance of the learned models and the generalization bound \citep{C2004, Dziugaite_Hsu_Gharbieh_Arpino_Roy_2021, PRSS2021}.
 In part, and especially for the Kullback-Leibler divergence, this is due to the fact that the divergence term can dominate the bound, keeping the posterior close to the prior.
-This leads to the idea of choosing a data- or distribution-dependent prior \citep{S2002, ParradoHernandez_Ambroladze_ShaweTaylor_Sun_2012, Lever_Laviolette_ShaweTaylor_2013, Dziugaite_Roy_2018, PRSS2021}, which, by using an independent subset of the data set, gets optimized to yield a good performance. \textit{The choice of the prior distribution is crucial for the performance of our learned algorithms.
+This leads to the idea of choosing a data- or distribution-dependent prior \citep{S2002, ParradoHernandez_Ambroladze_ShaweTaylor_Sun_2012, Lever_Laviolette_ShaweTaylor_2013, Dziugaite_Roy_2018, PRSS2021}, which, by using an independent subset of the data set, gets optimized to yield a good performance. \textit{The prior distribution strongly influences the performance of our learned algorithms.
 Thus, we use a data-dependent prior.
-Further, we show how the prior is essential in preserving crucial properties during learning.
-It is key to control the trade-off between convergence guarantee and convergence speed.
-Based on these insights, a major part of our algorithmic realization is concerned with constructing such a prior distribution.}
+Further, we show how the prior can be used for preserving essential properties during learning: It is key to control the trade-off between convergence guarantee and convergence speed.}